Nurses spend more time with patients than most other types of providers and have unique insight into patient care and the the healthcare system.

 Diabetes and puberty.
 On our cover this month, 17-year-old Trenton Jantzi tests his blood sugar before football practice.
 Trenton has type 1 diabetes and is one of a growing number of children and adolescents in the United States who have been diagnosed with either type 1 or type 2 diabetes.
 The physical and psychological changes of puberty can add to the challenges of diabetes management.
 Nurses are well positioned to help patients and their families understand and meet these challenges.

 To learn more more about the physical and behavioral changes experienced by adolescents with diabetes, see this month’s CE feature, “Diabetes and Puberty: A Glycemic Challenge,” and earn 2.6 CE credits by taking the test that follows the article.
-And don’t miss a podcast interview with the author, […]
+And don’t miss a podcast interview with the author, one of […]

 Providing Culturally Sensitive Care: It Takes More Than Knowledge